On this page

 The current default carbon tables were developed around 2008 using the data available at the time.
 They have not been meaningfully updated since.
 They only cover a few broad forest types and don’t recognise the diversity of carbon storage across forest types or locations.

-The programme’s research is investigating carbon storage in a range of exotic and native forests to help improve the default carbon tables.
+So far, the programme’s research has investigated carbon storage in exotic forests and has made good progress investigating carbon storage in native forests.
+This research will to help improve the default carbon tables.
 This includes research on:

 - exotic softwoods such as cypresses, redwoods and pines